hvbr1s/gamebook/README.md

-# Toly's Infinite Adventure
+# Toly's NeverEnding Adventure

 ## Overview

-Toly's Infinite Adventure is a gamebook app that is currently deployed on devnet.
+Toly's NeverEnding Adventure is a gamebook app that is currently deployed on devnet.
 It's a game that combines Solana Metaplex Core assets, AI, Blinks and classic pen-and-paper gamebook mechanics to create a never-ending on-chain adventure experience on Solana,

 ## Demo